 What Are Some Workarounds?

 Because the service provider and network domain dimensions were so helpful, a lot of people were not happy when they were depreciated.
 Trust us: We feel your pain here.
-That’s why we’ve come up with a few workarounds for you.
+That’s why we’ve come up with a few workarounds you can apply in Google Analytics 4.

 Here are three tips for making up for the loss of your service provider and network domain dimensions:

 1. If the issue you’re having is that you need to filter out internal traffic, you’re in luck!
-The best way to filter out internal traffic when you’re using Universal Analytics is to set up View Filters.
 While you won’t be able to filter out quite as easily as before when you could see your named ISP, you can still filter out internal traffic using your IP address in a fairly straightforward way.

 3. Finally, if you were using your service provider and network domain dimensions for lead generation, the best solution for your company is to purchase a premium subscription for a tool that can help break down your B2B interactions.
 There are a lot of options available, but a couple of the best ones are LeadFeeder and SalesPanel.